flattr4android/java-flattr-rest/README.md

 Introduction
 ---------------------------------------
 java-flattr-rest is a Java library to access the [Flattr](http://flattr.com/) REST API.
-It covers all the features exposed through the API and provides a a façade for the Oauth protocol. java-flattr-rest Oauth features and based on [oauth-signpost](http://code.google.com/p/oauth-signpost/).
+It covers all the features exposed through the API and provides a fa&ccedil;ade for the Oauth protocol. java-flattr-rest Oauth features and based on [oauth-signpost](http://code.google.com/p/oauth-signpost/).

 Targeted Platforms